 Learning is central to cooperative education, so consistent, constructive feedback, formal and informal, is critical to the development and progress of the cooperative student employee.
 It is also important in moving the co-op employee forward into increasingly higher levels of responsibility and productivity within your company.

 In the field, the supervisor is much like a professor and, as such, the co-op student will be counting on guidance and input.
 Through informal check-ins and formal evaluations, goals will change to reflect the student's skills, abilities and intentions as well as the supervisor and departmental needs and expectations.

 Informal feedback can come from the co-op’s supervisor, mentor or co-workers.
 Periodically checking in with the co-op student offers you the chance to reinforce things that are going well and redirect and educate where there is room for improvement.
 Keep in mind for younger co-op employees, this may be one of the first professional work environments he or she has worked in, so guidance is important.

 - Georgia State University requires two formal, written evaluations from the student and the employer – at the mid-point and a final evaluation.
-Both of these can be completed via Panther Career Net (PCN).
+Both of these can be completed via Handshake (PCN).